-Risk Code & Title FACS1819 R0 3 Information Current Risk Matrix Risk data.
-The Council rethe need to ap the authority relates to the reduction of public confidence associated with the loss of personal or sensitive cognises the need to both maximise the benefit of our information to deliver effective and efficient services, and propriately protect our information and comply with information legislation information security requirements.
-Furthermore the Council requires to meet its obligations in relation to the implementation of the EU General Likelihood n Regulations (GDPR) by May 2018.
-Impact vices to adopt and comply with strategies, policies and procedures may result in a failure to adequately maintain ormation the Council is responsible for.
-Consequence a significant impact on the authority through the release of personal and/or sensitive information resulting in a confidence and significant financial loss incurred through fines and Service disruption.
-Current Risk Score Failure by Services to the vices to appropriately manage and use the information they hold may result in lost opportunities to transform community. and Complaint eam was established in 2017 incorporating Information Governance, Data Protection, Freedom of Information s.
+Risk Code & Title FACS1819 R03 Information Current Risk Matrix The key risk to the authority relates to the reduction of public confidence associated with the loss of personal or sensitive data.
+Risk The Council recognises the need to both maximise the benefit of our information to deliver effective and efficient services, and the need to appropriately protect our information and comply with information legislation information security requirements and standards.
+Furthermore the Council requires to meet its obligations in relation to the implementation of the EU General Data Protection Regulations (GDPR) by May 2018.
+Impact Failure by Services to adopt and comply with strategies, policies and procedures may result in a failure to adequately maintain and protect information the Council is responsible for.
+Consequence There may be a significant impact on the authority through the release of personal and/or sensitive information resulting in a loss of public confidence and significant financial loss incurred through fines and Service disruption.
+Current Risk Score Failure by Services to appropriately manage and use the information they hold may result in lost opportunities to transform services to the community.
+A new Data Team was established in 2017 incorporating Information Governance, Data Protection, Freedom of Information and Complaints.
 The team also have temporary resource for the GDPR project.
-Appropriate policies, processes and training eing revised in line with requirements for GDPR.
-Current Controls The Council ad and local gove The Council al rmation systems is controlled and secure, laptops have data encryption installed along with anti-virus software. dheres to government security standards and guidelines to access and share information securely with central rnment and other partners, all of which are subjected to internal and external audit and compliance processes. so mitigates the risk of information loss from information residing on servers through Disaster Recovery annual business continuity testing as well as standard back-up and off-site storage facilities.
-12 to improve how review of the F Council's Digital Transformation programme, there are a range of projects within the Data workstream designed to the Council manages information.
-This includes the implementation of a new Records Management system, a foll process and transfer to a new database, establishing a centralised data analytics team to improve how the lata to make decisions.
+Appropriate policies, processes and training are currently being revised in line with requirements for GDPR.
+Current Controls Access to information systems is controlled and secure, laptops have data encryption installed along with anti-virus software.
+The Council adheres to government security standards and guidelines to access and share information securely with central and local government and other partners, all of which are subjected to internal and external audit and compliance processes.
+The Council also mitigates the risk of information loss from information residing on servers through Disaster Recovery contracts and annual business continuity testing as well as standard back-up and off-site storage facilities.
+12 As part of the Council's Digital Transformation programme, there are a range of projects within the Data workstream designed to improve how the Council manages information.
+This includes the implementation of a new Records Management system, a review of the FOI process and transfer to a new database, establishing a centralised data analytics team to improve how the Council uses data to make decisions.
 Linked Actions Linked Actions Code & Title